IntellectualSites/documentation/plotsquared/commands.md

 * `plots.copy` - Access to the command `/plot copy`

+_Secondary:_

+* `plots.admin` - Allows overriding plots that you don't own.

 **Source Code:** [here](https://github.com/IntellectualSites/PlotSquared/blob/main/Core/src/main/java/com/plotsquared/core/command/Copy.java)

 ### MOVE

 Move a plot.
+The plot that was specified after the command will be replaced with the plot you are in or have specified before the command.
+After replacing the plot, the plot that you are in or have specified before the command will be removed.

 **Usage:**
 `/plot [[world;]X;Z] move <X;Z>`